In the Times and Sunday Times Good University Guide 2022, we are ranked in the top 20 UK universities for subjects allied to medicine (19th out of 82)

 - Foundations of Physiotherapy 1

-- Introduction to Practice-based Learning inc. two weeks PBL
+- Introduction to Practice-based Learning (including two weeks Practice-based Learning)

 - Foundations of Physiotherapy 2